Saturday 27 April 2024

 The copyright © of all content on this blog rests with me, however, you are welcome to quote passages from any of my posts, with appropriate credit.
 The correct citation for this looks as follows:

 Dyer, Lynne (2024).
-O is for Odeon.
-Available from: https://lynneaboutloughborough.blogspot.com/2024/04/o-is-for-odeon.html [Accessed 17 April 2024]
+V is for Victorians and what they did for us.
+Available from: https://lynneaboutloughborough.blogspot.com/2024/04/v-is-for-victorians-and-what-they-did.html [Accessed 25 April 2024]

 Take down policy: